domonkoshaffner/network_visualisation/README.md

 This directory contains the codes, images, cytoscape files and datasets for visualising multiple different networks.

+## The uploaded files

+The datasets folder contains the data for all the networks and the newly generated nodes and edges for the different random network models. \
+The images folder contains all the images generated during the modelling and simulations. \
+The graph_tool.ipynb contains visualisations for the block model using graph-tool. \

-## The code contains the followings:
+## The main code contains the followings:

 1: Importing the different data sets \
 2: Calculating centralities \